hws47a/MTool/README.markdown

 `zf create mage-module Namespace/ModuleName`

 Will create all needed paths, files and configs.

+Or see how to create a custom module with CRUD using MTool [here](https://github.com/hws47a/MTool/wiki/Example)

 My Fork Information
 =======